When considering a coding bootcamp, it is important to know that you are gaining a valuable return on investment.

 Implied by the fitness-inspired name, coding bootcamps are rigorous.
 They involve considerable time, energy, and financial commitments, so how effective are coding bootcamps at helping you achieve your personal goals?
 For many, coding bootcamps offer numerous advantages over other tech-focused education options, but there are a variety of considerations to keep in mind:

 One aspect that is desirable about coding bootcamps is the accelerated time frame.
 Coding bootcamps, only take 3-4 months, on average, to complete as opposed to several years for other programs, such as attending courses at a two-year community college.
-Momentum offers both a part-time course to get you ready to enter the software engineering job market in 24 weeks, and the immersive full-time course will allow you to gain these skills in a rapid 16 weeks.
+Momentum offers both a part-time and full-time course to get you ready to enter the software engineering job market in 24 weeks, and the immersive full-time course will allow you to gain these skills in a rapid 16 weeks.
 You will need to assess the trade-offs of forfeiting income to enroll in a shorter, full-time program versus trying out a longer course that allows room in your day to continue working.

 Given the sometimes challenging material and fast pace of coding bootcamps, students must commit ample attention to the course.
 Fortunately, making space in your schedule to work through tough problems and seek extra help allows all kinds of learners to find success in a bootcamp setting.
 That’s why choosing a coding bootcamp that promises hands-on, individualized support from attentive and accessible instructors is especially important.
 Whether virtual or in-person, it is also imperative that programs offer an encouraging community of learners to support each other and collaborate on projects.
 In deciding when to enroll, think about how much effort you can put into the class, as you will get the most out of the experience when fully invested.